 One technique you might hear about from time to time is called focus stacking.
 With this method, you take several photos focused at different points, and then you combine the sharpest bits of every photo together.
 In a perfect world, the resulting image will be completely sharp everywhere you want.

-Focus stacking can be useful, especially for macro photography and landscape photography, where it can be hard to get a sharp enough photo from front to back with any other method.
+Focus stacking can be useful, especially for macro photography and landscape photography, where it can be hard to get enough depth of field with any other method.
 However, it also has some issues.

 Conclusion